gTahidi/fabric-hacktogether/README.md

 ## Fabric Features & Azure AI

-*   **Microsoft Fabric:** Leverages OneLake, Lakehouse, Warehouse, Data Factory, Dataflows Gen2, Notebooks (Spark), and Power BI for an integrated data platform experience.
+*   **Microsoft Fabric:** Leverages OneLake, Lakehouse, Warehouse, Data Factory, Dataflows Gen2, Notebooks (Spark), MLflow integration, and Power BI for an integrated data platform experience.
+*   **Azure AI (Potential):**
-*   **Azure AI (Potential):** While the core focus is Fabric, Azure Machine Learning could be integrated for advanced model training, deployment (MLflow tracking within Fabric), and monitoring if needed for more complex forecasting scenarios.
-(Details to be added based on actual implementation).
+    *   **Azure Machine Learning:** Can be integrated for advanced model training, deployment, and monitoring beyond Fabric's built-in capabilities.
+MLflow within Fabric facilitates this transition.
+    *   **Azure OpenAI / AI Search:** The curated Gold layer data (e.g., `PivotedSalesQuantity`) can be surfaced to Azure AI services.
+For instance, Azure OpenAI could be used to enable natural language querying of sales trends or insights directly from the processed data stored in the Lakehouse/Warehouse.
+This allows business users to ask questions like "What were the top 3 selling products in Q4 2024?" or "Summarize the sales trend for Product X over the last year."